Notarizing for the General Public

 - Property Deeds

-Mobile Notary Fees for Travel Time
+Notary Fees

 There are no restrictions on what a California Mobile Notary may charge for travel.
 In addition, it is common to charge extra for late night or very early morning signings (known as a convenience fee).